 Move Off the Road When You Stop -- Move well off the road so you do not interfere with traffic.
 When you start again, each bicyclist should look for, and yield to, traffic.

-Bike Path and Multi-use Trail Riding
+and Multi-use PATH Riding

-Recreational ‘multi user’ trails and bike paths have become quite popular.
+Recreational ‘multi use’ trails and bike paths have become quite popular.
 As a result, multi use trails have become very congested and safety is a major issue.
 Whether bicycling, skating, walking, or jogging, following the same rules as everyone else will help you have a safer, more enjoyable time.

 Be Alert -- All trail users should remain alert to traffic; mirrors help see faster users coming from behind.
 Head sets eliminate important passing signals and are illegal to use in both ears for cyclists.